 Workforce agencies from states and cities around the nation have worked on plans for launch in the US.
 Long Beach was chosen to go first.
-Our preparations were funded by the Annie Casey, Walmart, Kauffman, Wells Fargo and Irvine Foundations plus The Workers’ Lab.
+Our preparations were funded by the Annie Casey, Walmart, Kauffman, Wells Fargo and Irvine Foundations with The Workers’ Lab. now enabling operations.

 Log-in to the WorkLB platform

 Our manual on how to launch this kind of support has been open sourced.
 The project won US Conference of Mayors’ prize for best job or economic development initiative in America.

 We originally planned to launch in early 2020 focused initially on events and hospitality.
 In the pandemic the Mayor pivoted our launch to responsive, at-home, childcare.

 We piloted that model after hundreds of childcare professionals signed up.
 Workers were Covid-prepared and provided as needed support for families around the City.
 Non-profit Skills4Care in Long Beach was their employer-of-record.

 After a public consultation on that pilot, the city committed further funding.
 This covers both expanding the platform across other types of work and increased provision of as-needed childcare for essential workers.

 The platform is under local control.
 We are happy to provide log ins to a demonstration version.
 The launch team are based at Pacific Gateway, the public workforce board covering Long Beach and surrounding areas.